Wise Labo | AutoCAD LT | Autodesk

 Mitsuru (Mitch) Sakairi leads a team of architects focused on the creation of new possibilities based on the hitokotoba concept, which translates to “human, activity, space.”
 One of the driving influences with his design philosophy and work is AutoCAD, which Sakairi has relied on ever since he was a student.
 For the recent design of Marriott International’s Moxy hotel in Osaka, Japan, Sakairi blended high design with a brand experience based on fun.

-Based in Tokyo, Japan, Wise Labo is a design studio engaged in a broad range of consulting, design and planning projects involving brand-building and innovation for commercial facilities and offices, lifestyle flats and even ship design.
-Mitsuru (Mitch) Sakairi, the company's president and chief creative officer, advocates a design faith he calls hitokotoba, creating designs that touch people's hearts, enable communication and bring vitality to spaces.
-His goal is to discover the customer’s needs and requirements and use the power of design to fulfil them.
+Based in Tokyo, Japan, Wise Labo is a design studio engaged in a broad range of consulting, design, and planning projects involving brand-building and innovation for commercial facilities and offices, lifestyle apartments, and even ship design.
+Mitsuru (Mitch) Sakairi, the company's president and chief creative officer, advocates a design faith he calls hitokotoba, creating designs that touch people's hearts, enable communication, and bring vitality to spaces.
+His goal is to discover the customer’s needs and requirements and use the power of design to fulfill them.

 Lobby of Moxy Osaka Honmachi.
 Courtesy of Marriott International, Inc./Moxy Hotels.

+“The client may know what they want to build, but often the actual challenges that need to be resolved aren’t even clear.
+I see concept as the need to clarify the challenge, think about how to solve it, and work to have it resonate with the client.
+Design is a part of the entire process.”

 For his designs, Sakairi relies on AutoCAD, which he has used ever since graduating from the College of Architecture at Texas A&M University.
-After his key role at Kisho Kurokawa Architect and Associate JLL, PIJ and SL+A, he started Wise Labo and AutoCAD LT continues to play a central role – especially with his recent Moxy hotel project in Osaka, Japan.
+After his key role at Kisho Kurokawa Architect and Assoicate JLL, PIJ, and SL+A, he started Wise Labo and AutoCAD LT continues to play a central role—especially with his recent Moxy hotel project in Osaka, Japan.

-Moxy opened in Japan in November 2017 and currently operates in Honmachi, Osaka and Kinshicho, Tokyo.
+Moxy opened in Japan in November 2017 and currently operates in Honmachi, Osaka, and Kinshicho, Tokyo.
 For the Moxy Osaka Honmachi, Wise Labo planned the interior design.
-Located in a converted office building, the hotel is in keeping with the atmosphere of Osaka's energetic city centre “Minami” area.
+Located in a converted office building, the hotel is in keeping with the atmosphere of Osaka's energetic downtown “Minami” area.

 Moxy Hotels feature minimalist, but stylish lounges.
 Moxy was nominated in the UK lifestyle magazine Wallpaper*'s Best Urban Hotel Awards 2018 for its balance of high design and a minimalist style that excludes extraneous elements without sacrificing comfort.
 Courtesy of Marriott International, Inc./Moxy Hotels.